Poynton: Shared Space

 In December 2011, the village road network was reconstructed at the junction of Chester Road/Park Lane and London Road, creating the first double roundel for a high-traffic intersection.
 Similar to a roundabout, the new junction reduces the four-lane approaches to two lanes, allowing pedestrians to cross quickly and safely allowing the elimination of traffic signals.
 Multiple coloured and textured cobbles separate traffic from pedestrian areas; however, it functions as a shared space, allowing pedestrians to cross anywhere that feels safe.
 According to the town, businesses have seen increased foot traffic and congestion has been considerably lessened.
 The total cost was £4m.

 Buses

 Cheshire East Council is responsible for co-ordinating public transport.
 It runs an Integrated Transport Service based in Crewe.
 Poynton with Worth parish council was one of the Cheshire parishes that were part of Selnec PTE, created by the Transport Act 1968, but was not included in Greater Manchester when it was formed on 1 April 1974 by the Local Government Act 1972.
 As a result, special ticketing arrangements are in place within the parish.

-The 391/392 bus services, operated by Go Goodwins (trading as Little Gem Bus Company), alternate between Stockport and Macclesfield every 90 minutes Monday to Saturday.
+The 391/392 bus services, operated by Belle Vue Coaches, run between Stockport and Macclesfield every two hours in each direction on Mondays to Saturdays.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

+The town is served by these local radio stations: